Is Khloe Kardashian Pregnant? Fans See No Baby Bump In New Instagram Post

-Fans are demanding answers from Khloe Kardashian, as they want to know if she is pregnant or not.
+Fans are demanding answers from Khloe Kardashian, wanting to know if she is pregnant or not.
 A new Instagram video posted by Khloe has the reality star in a bathing suit.
 However, there is no sign of a baby bump, so is she really pregnant or not?

-In a November 9 post by D I F F Charitable Eyewear, they announced their new partnership with Khloe Kardashian.
+In a November 9 video post by D I F F Charitable Eyewear, they announced their new partnership with Khloe Kardashian.
 This was for a new pair of sunglasses called the Koko.
 It looks like D I F F is donating a pair of reading glasses for each pair of aviators bought.
 That is going to come in handy, as fans of Khloe Kardashian will need them while searching for a baby bump in the video.

-For the video, the camera shows off Khloe’s full body, as she shows it off in a one-piece swimsuit.
+The video shows off Khloe’s full body in a one-piece swimsuit.
 While you can see all of her curves, you also cannot see a baby bump.
 If she is pregnant, then where is that baby bump?
 As Hollywood Life stated, her slender figure is showing no indication of being pregnant with Tristan Thompson’s baby.

 It was first reported back in September that Khloe was pregnant.
 With that being said, it is very much possible that the D I F F video was shot way before she became pregnant.
 Either that, or the camera work did an amazing job at hiding the bump.
 Regardless, her fans are baffled and wanting to know the truth.